21+Licensed UAE gaming guide Responsible Gaming · About

 What changed on 1 June 2026?

-Federal Decree-Law 25/2025 removed the gambling chapter from the Civil Transactions Law, making GCGRA-licensed gaming contracts civilly enforceable.
-Did not change the criminal position on unlicensed gambling.
+Federal Decree-Law 25/2025 removed the gambling chapter from the Civil Transactions Law, making GCGRA-licensed gaming contracts civilly enforceable in UAE courts.
+It did not change the criminal position on unlicensed gambling — Decree-Law 31/2021 remains in full force.

 What about Islamic law?